DataBiosphere/toil/docs/running/cliOptions.rst

 Instead of changing the arguments on the CLI, Toil offers support for using a configuration file (Note: Support for the configuration file and environmental variables require the use of ``configargparse``).

-Options will be applied in priority:
+Options will be applied with priority:

   1. CLI